ACL Knee Injury

 What Is The ACL?

-ACL stands for anterior cruciate ligament.
 "Anterior" means situated at the front, "cruciate" means shaped like a cross and a "ligament" is a band of tissue connecting bones.

-The anterior cruciate ligament is one of four ligaments in the knee which sits deep inside the joint.
-It is extremely important as it controls the stability of the knee, preventing the lower leg from sliding too far forwards or twisting too much.
+It is an extremely important knee ligament as it controls the stability of the knee, preventing the lower leg from sliding too far forwards or twisting too much.
 The ACL is 2cm long, as thick as a pencil and extremely strong.
 LEARN MORE >

 What is an ACL Tear?